oracle-livelabs/oci/apps-cloud-adventure-cio/04-integration/integration.md

-10. Let’s now return to Fusion Cloud so we can audit the supplier address change we made previously using the Audit REST APIs we’ve just learned about.
+10. Let’s now return to Oracle Fusion Cloud so we can audit the supplier address change we made previously using the Audit REST APIs we’ve just learned about.

     > Navigate back to the Fusion Cloud ERP browser tab.